How to Soundproof a Wall

 The same sounds hit the soundproofed wall.
 The wall is a bit thicker which helps to block the waves.
 The sound wave is also encountering multiple different types of mass, construction and potentially air gaps.
 The sounds energy is absorbed in the wall and also the wall cannot resonate as one any more.
 The resonant frequency of the applied materials are very different to the original heavy brick.

-This science of soundproofing is now somewhat of an art, we bring together multiple products that work in different ways to maximize the possibility of successfully soundproofing your wall.
+This science of soundproofing is now somewhat of an art, we bring together multiple products that work in different ways to maximise the possibility of successfully soundproofing your wall.
 All we attempt to do at SoundStop is to ask you to think how much space you can afford to lose and how much budget you wish to put to work.
 We then offer the best solutions for your particular circumstance.